Jeffrey-Peter/flutter_coffee_shop/README.md

 The Figma design is the property of its creator.
 Please refer to the Figma design's licensing or terms of use for more information.

 ## Credits
-Give credit to the third-party packages and libraries that you used in your Flutter project:

 [flutter_svg](https://pub.dev/packages/flutter_svg)